-Ludwick Funeral Homes, Inc. notifies Social Security upon the death of your loved one.
+Ludwick Funeral Homes and Cremation Care, Inc. notifies Social Security upon the death of your loved one.
 This happens electronically at the same time we file the death certificate.
 The Social Security Act provides for the payment of survivor’s benefits to certain relatives if they fall into one of the following categories:

 - Widow(er) age 60 or older

 - Widow(er) at any age caring for the deceased children under age 16 or disabled

 - Widow(er) or divorced spouse age 50 or older if disabled; children up to age 18 or under age 19 if in high school full time

 - Children over age 18, if they became disabled prior to age 22

 - Parents of the deceased age 62 or older, if supported by the deceased